What do you want to be when you grow up?

 Scouts can cover great distances in a short amount of time.

 Built for distance and efficiency rather than strength and power, these guys can outlast any animal on the planet.
-They eat a diet higher in carbohydrates to give them enough fuel to survive these grueling treks cross-country, and their muscles are designed to last for hours rather than minutes or seconds (like a Warrior).
+They eat a diet higher in carbohydrates than most (though they can still be healthy carbs!) to give them enough fuel to survive these grueling treks cross-country, and their muscles are designed to last for hours rather than minutes or seconds (like a Warrior).
 A growing contingent of scouts have moved to barefoot running, returning to their ancient ancestral roots.

 Primary attributes: Stamina, endurance.

 Training: Lots of distance training, long bike rides, high volume exercises with any sort of weight training.

 Rangers are a hybrid of Warriors and Scouts, built for strength AND endurance.

 A jack-of-all-trades but master of none, Rangers are well-equipped for any situation.
 Their weight training revolves around varying the reps, sets, and downtime to continually force those body to adapt to new situations.
 Usually Rangers follow a Paleo Diet, eating things that can only be found in nature.
 Thanks to this type of training and diet, Rangers have incredibly low body-fat percentages.